 What happens when you make a call?

 Our smartphones let us communicate with nearly anyone in the world; it’s incredible.
 At its core, the cell phone is a two-way radio, serving as both the transmitter and the receiver.

 When you call your brother, your voice is converted into electrical signals.
-These are processed by your phone’s antenna and transmitted via radio waves to the nearest cell tower.
-They’re then bounced from tower to tower until reaching your brother’s phone.
+These are processed by your phone’s antenna and transmitted via radio waves to the nearest cell tower, and bounced from tower to tower until reaching your brother’s phone.
 At that point, the electrical signals are converted back into audible sounds.

 Limited bandwidth means efficiency is favored over audio quality

 Unfortunately, there’s only so much bandwidth available when making these calls.
 Much like how Bluetooth codecs processes audio by compressing data, the same happens to voices as they’re relayed across networks.
 Dynamic range compression reduces the volume of loud sounds while amplifying quieter ones.
 Stripping the fat, so to speak, means less information is conveyed.
 This yields more efficient processing at the expense of sound quality.

 The adaptive multi-rate (AMR) audio codec is used for standard quality calls and narrows the frequency band from 200-3400Hz.
 This cutoff at the low-end of the frequency spectrum can make someone with a low voice sound strange or muffled.
 AMR transmission rates vary between 4.75-12.2kbps depending on call conditions.
 This codec is great: it can maintain a call in poor conditions.
 However, callers may notice a lag between when they speak and when the other person receives what was said.
 You know when you start saying a sentence only to have your co-worker accidentally interrupt you?
 It’s because the limited bandwidth and AMR codec slowed down the process for the sake of stability.

 Variable bitrate maintains a stable connection but sacrifices audio quality.